lsst-sqre/phalanx/docs/developers/add-application.rst

 .. note::

-   Kustomize is theoretically supported but has not been used to date in the `phalanx repository`_, and therefore isn't recommended.
+   Kustomize is theoretically supported but has not been used to date in the `Phalanx repository`_, and therefore isn't recommended.

 There does not yet exist a SQuaRE-produced a template for the Helm chart; rather, we use the built-in Helm starter template.
-Use ``helm create`` to create a new chart from that template.
+Use ``helm create -p starters/web-service`` to create a new chart from that template.
 **Be sure you are using Helm v3.**
 Helm v2 is not supported.